RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-drill-answer.md

     image: busybox
     command: ["/bin/sh", "-c"]
     args: ["tail -f /dev/null"]

-$
 </code></pre>

 You can only edit some of the fields in running pods, and image is not one of them.
 To apply the fix you will need to delete the pod and recreate it.
 If this pod were created by a deployment or another controller, updating the pod spec in the parent resource would perform the update for you.

+<pre class="wp-block-code"><code>
-<pre class="wp-block-code"><code>$ kubectl delete -f pod-debug-1.yaml
+$ kubectl delete -f pod-debug-1.yaml

 pod "debug-pod1" deleted

 $ kubectl apply -f pod-debug-1.yaml

 pod/debug-pod1 created

-$
 </code></pre>

 Check the pod status with <code>kubectl get pods</code> and you should see the pod running:

+<pre class="wp-block-code"><code>
-<pre class="wp-block-code"><code>$ kubectl get pods debug-pod1
+$ kubectl get pods debug-pod1

 NAME         READY   STATUS    RESTARTS   AGE debug-pod1   1/1     Running   0          36s

-$
 </code></pre>

 You can display the pod logs with <code>kubectl logs</code> to verify the log output from the init container.

-You can visit RX-M's own <strong><a href="https://kubernetes.io/docs/tasks/debug-application-cluster/">bust-a-kube</a></strong> repository to get additional practice while you prepare.
+You can visit RX-M's own <a href="https://kubernetes.io/docs/tasks/debug-application-cluster/" target="_blank" rel="noreferrer noopener">bust-a-kube</a> repository to get additional practice to help you prepare.

-RX-M can provide more help with preparing for the CKAD exam in one of our CKAD bootcamps; we offer open enrollments and private engagements for teams or organizations.